 The Agile for Humanity conference was born out of the massive civil unrest in 2020.
-As more people open their eyes to the social injustice Blacks, Indigenous, and People of Color (BIPOC) face every day, many are looking for a way to make things better in their own communities and their own workplaces.
+As more people open their eyes to the social injustice Black, Indigenous, and People of Color (BIPOC) lives face every day, many are looking for a way to make things better in their own communities and their own workplaces.
 We organized this conference to create a space where BIPOC can connect to discuss the challenges to equity and inclusivity and to define a way to make things tangibly better.

 Our conference will utilize an Open Space Technology format (unconference), to allow people to discuss the topics that they are passionate about.
 Our goal is to create a space for BIPOC to develop skills that build economic and trust experiences.
 The topic producers – also known as “conveners”— will guide each session, with attendees contributing to the conversation and learning.
 We would like to see more speakers and leaders rise as agile leaders across multiple domains.

 October 15, 2020 Virtual Open Space

 The first virtual conference is scheduled for Thursday, October 15, 2020.
 The theme is “Building economic and trust experiences for BIPOC in Agile, Technology, and Product Development.”
 Although the conference is focused on BIPOC, all are welcome to attend and contribute to the conversations, empathy, and solutions.

 February 2021 Conference - Black History Month

 The annual conference will begin in February 2021 – during Black History month – as an in-person conference (if COVID-19 allows for group gatherings).
 This conference will be focused on Blacks, Indigenous, and People of Color’s needs and aspirations.

 An Agile Coach and Trainer.
 She has been practicing Agile for over 10 years and is a Scrum Alliance Certified Team Coach (CTC), PMI Certified Project Manager, and a professional Coach with the CTI.